 Lack of information

-Research identified the unavailability of specific information about energy storage, particularly regarding choosing the right product, and basic knowledge of correct installation, maintenance, disposal and recycling of the product.
+The research identified the unavailability of specific information about energy storage, particularly regarding choosing the right product, and basic knowledge of correct installation, maintenance, disposal and recycling of the product.
 Lack of information was noted as a barrier by consumers in focus groups: How long will it last?
 How much does it cost?
 How big is it?’
 How safe is it?
 How much maintenance does it need?
 As a result of so many questions, they came to the conclusion that “it’s too difficult”.

 Furthermore, very little information is available about environmental effects after disposal.
 This has affected both installers and customers, because despite “huge interest in battery storage”, consumers were left thinking the industry was not yet advanced enough to make a purchase.
 Otherwise, for motivated consumers who persisted with looking into making a purchase, the only information available was highly technical, confusing and had large gaps.
 Some thought you would “need a university degree” to understand it.